xrettle/WFGY/TensionUniverse/BlackHole/Q072_origin_of_the_genetic_code.md

 3. `TU_CodeObserver`

-   * Role: an observer that extracts simplified code, error, and cost summaries from model-internal states for use by CodeTensionHead.
+   * Role: an observer that extracts simplified code, error, and cost summaries from model-internal states for use by `CodeTensionHead`.
    * Interface:

      * Input: internal embeddings corresponding to sequences, codon tables, or descriptive text.